annoymousLink/PoisDetc-Code/README.md

 python detect_run.py
 ```

-The result is like below：
+The results are like below：
 ```bash
 ****************************************
 BIG BANG: Infected Label :0 Detected